 - a license suspension gets set aside.

-- a license gets suspended.
+- your license gets suspended.

 Note that a negligent operator hearing is part of the Negligent Operator Treatment System.